 FIGURE 2.5: On the top, an example of a symmetric histogram, showing its tails (relatively uncommon values that are significantly larger or smaller than the peak or mode).
 Lower left, a sketch of a left-skewed histogram.
 Here there are few large values, but some very small values that occur with significant frequency.
-We say the left tail is "long", and that the histogram is left skewed (confusingly, this means the main bump is to the right).
+We say the left tail is "long", and that the histogram is left skewed.
+You may find this confusing, because the main bump is to the right - one way to remember this is that the left tail has been stretched.
 Lower right, a sketch of a right-skewed histogram.
 Here there are few small values, but some very large values that occur with significant frequency.
-We say the right tail is "long", and that the histogram is right skewed (confusingly, this means the main bump is to the left).
+We say the right tail is "long", and that the histogram is right skewed.